meta-learn/meta-learn.github.io/2021/index.md

 - Oct.
 4, 2020: The submission portal has now closed and [the reviewing process](#reviewing-mentorship) has begun.

 -->
 - Sep.
-15, 2021: we have added a [reviewing guideline](https://docs.google.com/document/d/1vRdY8e2ttALw_kzxviejrhkVkiJlJ7YiS3yGm9jykB0/edit) for both junior and senior reviewers and removed the 10-page appendix limit
+15, 2021: We have added a [reviewing guideline](!review-process) for both junior and senior reviewers and removed the 10-page appendix limit.
 - Sep.
-14, 2021: we extended the paper submission deadline to September 29th and added dates of the review phase
+14, 2021: We extended the paper submission deadline to September 29th.
 - Sep.
-5, 2021: we added a note to [formatting](#formatting), stating that we explicitly encourage shorter than 8-page submissions
+5, 2021: We added a note to [formatting](#formatting), stating that we explicitly encourage shorter than 8-page submissions.
 - Aug.
 25, 2021: OpenReview open for [submissions](#submission-instructions)!
 [Reviewing mentorship sign-up & recommendation form](#reviewing-mentorship) released!

 ### Abstract